EdenKupe/anarchysf/pages/b/001400 Edward Bellamy.md

 While <em>Looking Backward</em> and its sequel are not in themselves anarchist,  they nevertheless attracted the interest of Peter Kropotkin himself.
 He reviewed the first at great length (extending over four issues) in <em>Le Révolté</em> at the end of 1889, noting that  "Bellamy's ideal is not ours.
 But he helps to clarify our own ideas; on many points, without intending to, he confirms them."
 (Pt 1:1).
 He concluded:  "Whatever may be the defects of this little book, it will always have done the immense service of suggesting ideas and giving matter for discussion for those who really wish for the social Revolution."
 (Pt 4:2).
 Lest there be any doubt, though, he stated right at the start of his article that  "Bellamy n'est pas anarchiste" (Pt 1:1).
 Kropotkin found <em>Equality</em> certainly not so interesting, but superior in that it analyses  "all the vices of the capitalistic system. . . so admirably that I know of no other Socialist work on this subject that equals Bellamy's <em>Equality</em>."
 These remarks on <em>Equality</em> come from Kropotkin's obituary notice of Bellamy in <em>Freedom</em>, translated from <em>Les Temps Nouveaux</em>.
 His final considered opinion:

-What a pity that Bellamy has not lived longer!
+"What a pity that Bellamy has not lived longer!
 He would  have produced other excellent books.
 I am positive that were Bellamy to have met  an Anarchist who could have explained to him our ideal, he would have accepted  it.
 The authoritarianism which he introduced into his Utopia was useless there  and contradictory to the very system.
-It was simply a survival, a concession, a  tribute to the past.
+It was simply a survival, a concession, a  tribute to the past."